 Brought to you byLONGITUDES

-The old adage that the sky’s the limit rings truer than ever today.
+The phrase "blue skies ahead" rings truer than ever today.
 For UPS and its customers, the sky is an expanding frontier for moving goods around the world.
 The idiom also speaks to the cutting-edge innovations we’re seeing in transportation.

 Today we announced a major milestone for autonomous aviation — yet another example of UPS transforming its Global Smart Logistics Network to support customers wherever and whenever they need us.

 With authorization from the U.S. Federal Aviation Administration (FAA) — an approval known as full Part 135 Standard Certification — our Flight Forward subsidiary will operate commercial drone flights in unprecedented ways.
-This makes UPS the first company certified to fly an unlimited number of drones with an unlimited number of operators.
 The possibilities are limitless — and drones are just the start.

 I believe we are on the cusp of a new era of mobility.
 The innovations we’re seeing in transportation — including drones, hypersonic planes and hyperloops — also will have a profound effect on supply chains and the movement of goods.